TangibleDream/uptake/README.md

   Looking at the 3rd build report, both the One Room Calculation and the new 350 special test round to the wrong number of gallons
   12. Report 3rd bug.

-  -  `JIRA PC-0003 Paint gallons for each room does not round correctly When I run the following test cases.
+    JIRA PC-0003 Paint gallons for each room does not round correctly
+        When I run the following test cases.
-  RoundingCalculation
+        -   RoundingCalculation
-  OneRoomCalculation
+        -   OneRoomCalculation
         The gallons of paint per room is not properly calculated.

         To reproduce
         -  When I submit 1 room to paint
         -  And I set the calculation to 15L, 15W, and 6H
         Then I should have a total length to paint of 360.
-This would calculate to .8 gallons of paint which should, in turn round up to 1 gallon.
+This would calculate to .8 gallons of paint which should, in turn, round up to 1 gallon.
         Currently, it rounds to 2 gallons.`
   13. Receive repair, rerun test.
   14. All tests now pass; this build can be sent to UAT.